hotmodelsactress.com

 He was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and the Critics Choice Award for Best Supporting Actor in a Limited Series or Movie Made for Television for his role as James "Big Jim" Keene in Apple TV+ crime drama miniseries Black Bird (2022).

-Casablanca (1983) NBC drama series as Sacha
+Casablanca (1983) NBC - Sacha

-Smith (2006-2007) CBS drama series as Bobby Stevens
+Smith (2006-2007) CBS - Bobby Stevens

-He hosted Saturday Night Live (2003), in episode "Ray Liotta/The Donnas".
+He hosted Saturday Night Live (2003), in episode "Ray Liotta / The Donnas".

 He voiced Gordon Evans in Amazon Prime Video action drama series Hanna (2021).